Maine Short Sale News | Marty Macisso | Maine short sale specialist expert

 In some cases, the short sale process can seem impossible when it comes to submitting paper work and documents and offers to the banks.
 It can be a black hole.
 You send in documents and call to follow up and get an agent in India who has no idea what your talking about.
 Perhaps they threw your documents in the shredder because your agent omitted an account number?
 Who knows.

 However, some lenders like Wells Fargo, Chase, Bank of America, ASC just to name a few, actually have their short sale process in a streamlined and professionally organized system.
 I know its hard to believe.
-The Equator system is a web based system that allows the short sale expert real estate agent input the Maine listing into the system to initiate the short sale.
+The Equator system is a web based system that allows the short sale expert real estate agent input the Maine listing into the system to initiate the short sale, since there are many different properties of beautiful real estate for renting or buying which are great for people wanting to move to a new place.
 This takes expertise and only a few certified real estate agents in Maine are able to do this, but it dramatically cuts down on lost time and increases the communication and accountability on the side of the banks.
 No more "lost paperwork", we can now track step by step where the process is and what documents pertaining to the short sale may be missing.

 What happens to my short sale when I have a local bank or more than one mortgage?